gregorias/anki-code-highlighter/DEV.md

 because I figured that it would way more fool-proof to just use a single highlight.js bundle that has all languages.
 Loading that single file seems to be fast.

-## Updating Python

-This package sets up a specific Python version to keep the dev environment in sync with what Anki uses.
-To update this Python version, you need to:

-1. If in a virtual environment, deactivate it and remove it.
-2. Update Python spec in `.python-version` and `pyproject.toml`.
-3. Install the new Python version with `pyenv install`.
-4. Install the new virtual environment with `uv venv`.

 [Commitlint]: https://github.com/conventional-changelog/commitlint
 [Lefthook]: https://github.com/evilmartians/lefthook